CIDRAM/Docs/readme.en.md

 ##### "ipv6"
 - A list of the IPv6 signature files that CIDRAM should attempt to parse, delimited by commas.
 You can add entries here if you want to include additional IPv6 signature files into CIDRAM.

+##### "block_attacks"
+- Block CIDRs associated with attacks and other abnormal traffic?
+E.g., port scans, hacking, probing for vulnerabilities, etc. Unless you experience problems when doing so, generally, this should always be set to true.

 ##### "block_cloud"
 - Block CIDRs identified as belonging to webhosting/cloud services?
 If you operate an API service from your website or if you expect other websites to connect to your website, this should be set to false.
 If you don't, then, this directive should be set to true.